The Ultimate Guide to Running Successful Flash Sales – Part 2

-Email #6: Final Email Reminder (Day 3) mid-afternoon
+- Email #6: Final Email Reminder (Day 3) at mid-afternoon

 Subject Line: FINAL HOURS >> Flash Sale gone in…

-So we talked about your first and last email and gave you some subject line inspiration.
-But, there’s a little more to this email thing than that.
+We talked about your first and last flash sale marketing mail and gave you some subject line inspiration.
+But there’s a little more to this email thing than that.

 Here’s a simple but sometimes overlooked principle…

-Now that you got that down (it’s an important one!), let’s take a look at some email graphic inspiration to help you create your own graphics.
+Now that you’ve got that down (it’s important), let’s take a look at some email graphic inspiration to help you create your graphics.

-But, if you scroll down further you will see the additional sales:
+Then, if you scroll down to the bottom, you will see an additional sale for 50% off.

-In addition, the final email shows an even better example of a lifestyle image by depicting a professional woman wearing the clothes during her workday.
-Notice also that the graphic includes a CTA (arrow pointing to it below).
+Notice also that each graphic includes a CTA at the bottom.
 This is where you tell your subscribers what to do and how to take the next step.